 Ticks and warm weather go hand in hand, making it almost impossible to evade them altogether.
-They live in grass, trees, shrubs, and leaf piles just waiting for a host to saunter on by.
-Ticks need blood to survive every stage of their lifecycle, making animals and people the perfect hosts.
-They can even pop back and forth from one host to another, allowing one single tick to survive up to three years.
-Ticks are attracted to a mammal's breath, body heat, and body odor and they wait in position (called "questing") until the perfect host walks by.
-Then, with outstretched legs (ticks can't fly or jump), they latch on and begin feeding as soon as they find a warm, penetrable spot.
+They live in grass, wooded areas, shrubs, and leaf piles just waiting for a host to saunter on by.
+Ticks need blood to survive and can be attracted to a mammal's breath, movement, body heat, and body odor.
+They wait in position (called "questing") until the perfect host walks by.
+Then, with outstretched front legs (ticks can't fly or jump), they climb on and begin feeding as soon as they find a warm, penetrable spot.

-Perform a tick check on your pet after coming in from an outdoor play session.
-Latex or leather gloves and good natural lighting are needed for a thorough examination.
-Inspect the hair around the ears and face and on the legs and belly.
+Perform a tick check on your pet after coming in from evert outdoor play session.
+Inspect the whole body but pay special attention to the ears, face, legs, and belly.
 If you find a tick embedded in the skin, use fine-pointed tweezers or a tick remover tool to grasp as close to the skin as possible at the point of attachment.
-Use a steady and firm grip to slowly pull the tick straight out from the skin.
-Some tick-removing tool suppliers, like the Tick Twister, suggest a circular twisting motion while pulling.
+Use a steady and firm grip to slowly pull the tick straight out from the skin and remove the tick from your cat or dog safely.
+Some tick-removing tools, like the Tick Twister, suggest a circular twisting motion while pulling.
 Try not to puncture the tick's body.
 Doing so may cause potential pathogens to release into your pet while the tick is embedded.
-Once the tick is removed, clean the skin with mild soap and water, then inspect the tick to determine the species.
-If it's a deer tick (check the Internet), place it into a Ziplock bag or a jar of alcohol, note the date, and then call your vet.
-Tick identification and the location of infestation are important to note, should complications arise.
+Once the tick is removed, clean the skin with mild soap and water, and keep an eye on the area to make sure it heals normally.

-If the tick breaks off in the skin, you can try to remove it as you would a splinter.
+If part of the tick breaks off in the skin, you can try to remove it as you would a splinter.
 However, it's best to leave the separated part alone.
 The body will reject it in time.
+Call your veterinarian if you have any concerns.
 Also, do not use a match or caustic materials in an attempt to get the tick to back out.
-This action may cause the hijacker to regurgitate saliva (and potential pathogens) into the skin.
+This action can damage your pet's skin and may cause the hijacker to regurgitate saliva (and potential pathogens) into the body.
 The same goes for "smothering" the tick with petroleum jelly or a similar material.